billkarsh/SpikeGLX/Markdown/SystemRequirements_PXI.md

 ### Overview

+**What parts do I need for imec/Neuropixels experiments?**

+From Neuropixels.org, you need:

+* Probe(s)
+* Head stage(s)
+* Cable(s)
+* PXI base-station module(s)

+You also need a PXI chassis setup:

+* Chassis
+* Controller module
+* Controller PC card
+* Controller link cable

+You also probably want to collect non-neural data:

+* PXI multifunction IO module

+And you need a computer capable of running your system.

 Computer requirements depend upon the number of probes and other signals to be acquired in an experiment.
 Heavy use of the visualization tools during acquisition are an additional burden.
 Since a single computer